-- A. There shall be no less than one parking space for each rental room in addition to the spaces required for the dwelling unit. - B. There shall be one bathroom provided for the rental rooms, in addition to the bathroom for the dwelling unit. - C. Each rental room shall have not less than ten by twelve (10 X 12) feet horizontal dimensions. - D. Each rental room shall be equipped with an approved smoke detector.
+- A. There shall be no less than one parking space for each rental room in addition to the spaces required for the dwelling unit. - B. There shall be one bathroom provided for the rental rooms, in addition to the bathroom for the dwelling unit. - C. Each rental room shall have not less than 120 Sq.
+Ft. with a minimum of 10 feet horizontal dimensions. - D. Each rental room shall be equipped with an approved smoke detector.